Work to Do.

 “It was God,” confirms Jenny, and all the women nod in agreement.
 Now, just through simple obedience, their materials would grace the shelves of 40 pharmacies in their cities – and who could tell how many lives that would save?
 It was a huge win.

-It isn’t just through brochures that Voice for Life speaks to its audience; one of the most powerful tools the women use is Facebook.
+It isn’t just through brochures that this pro-life initiative speaks to its audience; one of the most powerful tools the women use is Facebook.
 Social media gives them a unique advantage, because it offers a more discreet way of asking questions for those unwilling to walk into a pregnancy center.

 Though devastated, Ana was undeterred.
 She told the girl she would be there for her if she needed someone, that she could contact her anytime, that there was a healing process she could walk her through.
 “That’s a sad story,” she says at the end, “but we never know what God can do with that.”